Semaine sanglante: Saturday, 27 May

-By Friday night, the area controlled by the Commune had been reduced to an area of the 20th arrondissement around the working class neighbourhoods of Belleville and Menilmontant The major defensive points were the Buttes-Chaumont, with hilly terrain and a network of former mines, and the cemetery of Pere Lachaise.
+By Friday night, the area controlled by the Commune had been reduced to an area of the 20th arrondissement around the working class neighbourhoods of Belleville and Menilmontant The major defensive points were the Buttes-Chaumont, with hilly terrain and a network of former mines, and the Père Lachaise Cemetery.
 The north and eastern border of Paris was under Prussian occupation, who had reinforced their units, brought in artillery, and sealed off the border of the city.
 The National Guard could no longer enter the district from outside Paris or escape from the city.

 The remaining members of the Central Committee of the Commune had moved to Belleville and began to give orders and directives to defend the neighbourhood.
 The National Guard still had a rectangle of barricades defending La Villette, Belleville, Menilmontant and Charonne, and controlling the grand boulevards.
 The wide boulevards built by Napoleon III gave the National Guard an advantage by creating clear lanes of fire.
-They also had batteries of artillery emplaced in hills at Buttes-Chaumont and Pere-Lachaise.
-There was no place behind them where the National Guard could retreat, so the fighting in this area was some of the most intense.
+They also had batteries of artillery emplaced in hills at Buttes-Chaumont and Père Lachaise.
+There was nowhere the National Guard could retreat, so the fighting in this area was some of the most intense.

-The strong defense of the 20th arrondissement caused MacMahon to modify his plan; he held back his forces in the south on the Canal Saint Martin and shifted his major attack to encircle the remaining strong points in the northeast.
+The strong defense of the 20th arrondissement caused MacMahon to modify his plan; he held back his forces in the south on the Canal Saint-Martin and shifted his major attack to encircle the remaining strong points in the northeast.
 Part of the French Army moved along the walls outside of the city to attack the National Guard from the rear.
 The Commune barricades on the Place de la Rotonde were encircled and forced to surrender.
 The army losses were twelve dead and forty-eight wounded.

-The fighting resumed that night as Commune soldiers attacked north of Belleville and at Pere Lachaise.
+The fighting resumed that night as Commune soldiers attacked north of Belleville and at Père Lachaise.
 The last units of the Commune were gathered on the streets around the boulevards of Belleville and Menilmontant and tried to push the French Army out of their positions without success.
 The Army closed in on them from three sides.
 The fighting continued through most of the night, but by morning the cemetery was still controlled by the Army.

-The other Commune strong points also surrendered, with the French Army taking 1,500 prisoners on Rue Haxo, and two thousand prisoners near Pere Lachaise.
+The other Commune strong points also surrendered, with the French Army taking 1,500 prisoners on Rue Haxo, and two thousand prisoners near Père Lachaise.
 The prisoners were held for later trial.

-One hundred forty-seven prisoners were taken by the army in the fighting at Pere Lachaise.
+One hundred forty-seven prisoners were taken by the army in the fighting at Père Lachaise.
 They were lined up against the wall of the cemetery and shot, then buried in common graves.
 A smaller group of about twenty officers of the National Guard was collected at Mazas Prison and La Roquette prison.
-They were given brief trials before a military tribunal, sentenced to death, and then delivered to Pere Lachaise.
+They were given brief trials before a military tribunal, sentenced to death, and then delivered to Père Lachaise.
 There they were shot and buried in the same grave as the others.